nhakkaou/Inception/README.md

 - A docker-network that will link your containers.

 Your containers will have to restart in the event of a crash.

+<strong>⚠️ In Every Dockerfile there is a link of ressources if you want to know more 👌</strong>